-8.2 This policy establishes the principle of new development being focused on the main village, unless suited to a countryside location elsewhere in the Parish.
+8.2 By defining a new Village Boundary to contain new development to that which is planled, this policy establishes the principle of new development being focused on the main village, unless suited to a countryside location elsewhere in the Parish.
 It is the outcome of decisions made on the preferred spatial strategy and subsequent site allocations for growing the main village with housing development.

-8.3 The preferred spatial strategy was derived from the following key principles:
+8.3 The preferred spatial strategy was derived from the vision and objectives and comprises land within the village envelope that:

-- focus growth on Brightwell cum Sotwell village as the main centre of population in the Parish, and which has some local services and served by a main road - distribute new housing development across a range of small sites around the periphery of the village to avoid any further densification of the older parts of the village that will lead to traffic congestion and will compromise pedestrian safety in its narrow lanes - choose sites that are entirely or partially enclosed within the existing settlement envelope to sustain the landscape setting to the village and to prevent any further elongation of the settlement or harm to the proposed 'Green Heart' - prioritise sites that have been previously used for agricultural or horticulture purposes but are no longer viable as such and can be brought back into beneficial use, especially if their redundant appearance detracts from the character of the Conservation Area
+- is entirely or partially enclosed within the existing settlement envelope to sustain the landscape setting to the village and to prevent any further elongation of the settlement or harm to the proposed 'Green Heart'; and - allows for the development of small sites around the periphery of the village to avoid any further densification of the older parts of the village that will lead to traffic congestion and will compromise pedestrian safety in its narrow lanes

+8.4 This strategy also provides opportunities to reuse land that has been previously used for agricultural or horticulture purposes but is no longer viable as such and can be brought back into beneficial use, especially if its redundant appearance detracts from the character of the Conservation Area.
+It may also create opportunities to deliver one or more direct community benefits.

-- avoid sites where development will likely neither sustain nor enhance the character and appearance of the Conservation Area or other heritage assets - prioritise sites that are capable of delivering one or more community benefits - choose sites that are especially suitable for smaller homes for first time buyers and young families that are within a reasonable walking distance of the primary school - choose sites that are especially suitable for downsizers that are within a reasonable walking distance of the village centre (i.e. the village shop/post office and village hall)
+Some locations may be especially suitable for smaller homes for first time buyers and young families that are within a reasonable walking distance of the primary school.
+Others may be especially suitable for downsizers that are within a reasonable walking distance of the village centre (i.e. the village shop/post office and village hall).